mia-platform/documentation/docs/console/design-your-projects/custom-resources.md

 To create a resource from Marketplace, you need to select the Custom Resource you want to create.

-At the moment, the only supported Custom Resources to create are the ones inside the private Company marketplace.
+At the moment, the only supported Custom Resources to create are the ones inside the internal Company marketplace.
 To allow the user to create a Custom Resource from marketplace, you need to apply it using `miactl` ([see here for details](#publish-a-custom-resource-inside-the-marketplace)).

 ![Create from Marketplace](./img/custom-resources/create-from-marketplace.png)